LedgerHQ/ledger-device-rust-sdk/ledger_device_sdk/README.md

 This is solved by activating a specific feature: `cargo build --features pre1_54`

 ## Contributing

+You can submit an issue or even a pull request if you wish to contribute, we will check what we can do.

 Make sure you've followed the installation steps above.
 In order for your PR to be accepted, it will have to pass the CI, which performs the following checks: